tsymbaliuk-ivan/ocean-simulation/README.md

 ***
 __Preys, predators, obstacles fill the ocean.__

-fishes (at each iteration move to a random nearest cell in ocean or don`t move)
+fishes (at each iteration move to a random nearest cell in ocean) predators (eat nearby prey or move) obstacles do nothing

-predators (eat nearby prey or move) obstacles do nothing but are an obstacle for everyone
+All fish have a life cycle

-All fish have a life cycle (all fish have time to live and to breed) depending on the settings, the process proceeds differently the process ends when one of the species is extinct, or all iterations have completed
+Depending on the settings, the process proceeds differently The process end when one of the species is dying out, or all iterations have completed

-number of iterations and setting of input parameters in the module
+(number of iterations and setting of input parameters in the module settings.py)
 ***
 __process demonstration__
 ![image](screen/start_process.png)